djimprove/shortcuts/README.md

 # Web Shortcus

 Web-Shotcuts is pure javascript library which provide easy acess for `website, complex options, and path` in shortcut way.
+No dependency needed.

 ## INDEX